A semi-supervised framework for diverse multiple hypothesis testing scenarios: Methods

-Users interested in a small FDR level, like $\alpha = 1\%$, could probably benefit from reducing $\alpha_0$ to further improve the performance, and in particular the speed of RESET (though as we mentioned, we kept $\alpha_0 = 50\%$ across the board).
-To ensure the positive set is not too small, we increase $\alpha_0$ by increments of 0.01 until the positive set reaches \texttt{min\_positive} or until all the pseudo targets are in the positive set. \end{enumerate}

-We refer to the general RESET wrapper in combination with our semi-supervised approach as \textit{RESET Ensemble}.
-We refer to \textit{RESET RF/GAM/NN} when the ensemble of machine learning methods in Step 2 is reduced to a random forest, generative additive model, and a collection of neural networks as described, respectively.
+We refer to the general RESET wrapper in combination with the above semi-supervised approach as \textit{RESET Ensemble}.
+We refer to \textit{RESET RF/GAM/NN} when the ensemble of machine learning methods in Step~\ref{step_ii} is reduced to a random forest, generalized additive model, and a collection of neural networks as described, respectively.
+In every one of these variants, ensemble or single-model, the $K$-fold scheme of Step~\ref{step_ii} scores each hypothesis using a model that was not trained on it, which guards against overfitting.
+We stress that this cross-validation serves power rather than validity: RESET's finite-sample FDR or FDX control follows from the data-splitting of Step~(\ref{step_2}) and holds for any rescoring $\widetilde{W}$ (Lemma~\ref{lemma:ind}), irrespective of the learner or how well it fits the data.